Make your own way.

 To successfully apply, your home schooling must have followed the curriculum requirements of the Indiana Core 40 or Academic Honors Diploma.

 Call Admissions at 260-481-6812 or 1-800-324-IPFW to schedule an appointment, or use the Request for Information form.

 - Take the Scholastic Aptitude Test (SAT) I or American College Testing (ACT) exam late in your junior year or early in the fall of your senior year.

 - Format your home-school transcript as requested by IPFW Admissions.
 This can result in a transcript that you can use for any college or university.
 If you used a home-school program that provides a transcript, submit that transcript.

 - Apply for admission when six semesters of grades and SAT I or ACT scores are available.
 You may be admitted pending the senior year transcript or applications may be held until seven-semester grades are submitted.
-You may be required to take the IPFW placement tests in English and mathematics as a part of the application process.

 Developing a Transcript of Home Schooling

 These guidelines may help you create a transcript if you have not used a program or curricula that transcripts your educational record.

 - Student’s name, address, phone number, date of birth